Garrett Smithley

 Garrett Kirk Smithley (born April 27, 1992) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 14 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing.
-He has also previously competed in the NASCAR Cup Series, NASCAR Craftsman Truck Series, and ARCA Menards Series.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 0 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing, and the No. 42 Chevrolet Camaro SS for Young's Motorsports.
+He has previously competed in the NASCAR Cup Series, NASCAR Craftsman Truck Series, and ARCA Menards Series.

 Racing career

 Smithley began his racing career in 2007, his sophomore year in high school, in Bandolero cars at Atlanta Motor Speedway and Lanier National Speedway, and won the Rookie of the Year in 2008.
 He credits being cast in a school play as a freshman with giving him the confidence needed to race.
 He moved up to Legends car racing with Peachtree City Golf Carts after having his golf cart stolen and buying a new one there.
 Smithley credits that relationship as keeping him racing past Bandoleros, as his family did not have the money to advance to Legends.
 He was chosen to be part of the Richard Petty Driver Search in his first year after high school.

 Growing up, Dale Jarrett and Carl Edwards were two of Smithley's role models.
 Smithley was attracted to Jarrett at a young age because of his paint scheme, which depicted an American flag.